WLAW (AM)

 WLAW (1490 kHz) was an AM radio station licensed to Whitehall, Michigan.
-The station simulcasted sister station WLAW-FM, and was owned by Cumulus Media.
+The station last simulcast sister station WLAW-FM, and was owned by Cumulus Media.

 As WUBR ("The Bear"), the station played adult standards.
 Later, the format changed to sports, carrying ESPN Radio.
-In December 2005, the station switched to a talk format, but returned to sports in simulcast with WJRW following the January 2019 discontinuation of WBBL-FM's sports format.
+In December 2005, the station switched to a talk format as WODJ (later becoming WKLQ), but returned to sports in simulcast with WJRW, under the WBBL call sign, following the January 2019 discontinuation of WBBL-FM's sports format.

-On August 24, 2021, the station changed its call sign to WLAW and then, on August 30, 2021, changed to a simulcast of "Nash Icon" country music WLAW-FM.
+On August 24, 2021, the station changed its call sign to WLAW and then, on August 30, 2021, changed to a simulcast of WLAW-FM, a country music station under the "Nash Icon" branding.

 WLAW and WLAW-FM went silent in March 2025.
 They were two of 11 Cumulus stations to close the weekend of March 14, as part of a larger shutdown of underperforming Cumulus stations.
+The WLAW stations' tower leases were rejected as part of Cumulus's chapter 11 bankruptcy in March 2026, and the Federal Communications Commission cancelled the WLAW license on March 12, 2026.